 Click Here for Ride Details

 Hurricane Mountain: We will ascend Hurricane Mountain early in the ride while our legs are still fresh (within the first 5 miles actually, so be prepared).
-For those who would like to do the ride but wish to avoid the infamous 17% grade (Category 2 climb), there will be a large group taking an alternate route around Hurricane through North Conway.
-It adds a few miles but is much flatter, easier, and a bit quicker than Hurricane.
+If you’re not up to the infamous 17% grade (Category 2 climb), there is an alternate route around Hurricane through North Conway.
+It adds a few miles but is flatter, easier, and a bit quicker than Hurricane.
 Both groups will rendezvous at Mountain View rest area.
-Route Maps: